JEmmert10/SMU-Module-01-Challenge/README.md

 ## Description

 This weekly challenge is a **On-the-job ticket** or **feature request Challenges** they give you starter code in a folder called `Develop`, which you'll modify to complete the Challenge.
 Odd-numbered modules follow this format.
-I am challenge to make the code better and improve the overall state of the live site and the code.
+I am challenged to make the code better, improve the overall state of the live site and help get the mock-up site back up to accessibility standards.

 ### Challenge Elements